-The Association of Catering Excellence’s annual Ready Steady Cook competition was held on Thursday 20th September at East Wintergarden in Canary Wharf, London.
-Launched in 1998, the competition has been going for 20 years.
+The Association of Catering Excellence’s annual Ready Steady Cook competition was held on Thursday 26th September at East Wintergarden in Canary Wharf, London.
+Launched in 1999, the competition celebrated its 21st anniversary this year.

-As well as the overall winners, ACE continues to encourage up and coming young talent in the foodservice sector with the Young Chef Award.
+ACE continues to encourage up and coming young talent in the foodservice sector with the Young Star Chef Award.
 Each team included a chef aged 26 or under, many of whom were apprentices.
 The award went to Emanuele Ciafardini from Blue Apple who won dinner for 2 with pairing wines at an Adam Handling restaurant of their choice, as well as having the opportunity to work with Adam Handling who says:

-Every chef in the competition was given a personalised Bragard chef jacket, sponsored by CEDA and a goody bag from prize sponsor Collins King.
+Every chef in the competition was given a personalised Bragard chef jacket, and a goody bag from prize sponsor Collins King.

 Leftover food ingredients will be distributed by City Harvest to organisations that help homeless people in London.

 Our photographer captured the excitement of the event brilliantly!
 Have a look at the gallery here – you may recognise some of the faces…